HenriqueRCampos/Bot_At_Random_Maze/README.md

-# Bot At Random Maze
+# Bot In Random Maze
 A random maze generation, with keys for the bot collect and unlock exit.

 This project was made to practice Maze Generation Algorithm, to understand how it works and his implementation.